Football in Kosovo: Kosovos under Yugoslavia

-1991- From indenpendence to first three UEFA Club Football Achievements
+1991- From indenpendence to first UEFA Club Football achievements

 Currently, Kosovo has a football league system which incorporates a number of clubs.
 The top division, the Raiffeisen Super League, has 12 teams.
 The league was founded in 1945 and is organized by the Football Federation of Kosovo.
 The other three professional divisions are the first league which includes 16 teams, and the second and third league.
 There are also semi-professional and amateur football clubs that are active as well.
 The main cup competition in Kosovo is the Republic of Kosovo Cup, which is open to every men's football team that is part of the Football Federation of Kosovo.
 The most successful clubs are FC Prishtina (twenty championship titles), KF Vëllaznimi (eight championship titles), KF Trepça (seven championship titles), KF Liria (five championship titles), and KF Besa (three championship titles).
 FC Ballkani being the most recent champion to win (three back to back Championship titles) from the season 2021-22, 2022-23 until the 2023-24 saison to win for the third time straight, in the history of the football club from Suhareka.
+Another notable Football club of Kosovo is FC Drita from Gjilan, who won the Superleague of Kosovo four times most recently in the saison 2024-25.

 The first unofficial Championship in Kosovo was held in 1991 in which 12 clubs participated.
 After some years without UEFA Club European football Kosovo was finally recognized by the UEFA in 2016.

 FC Ballkani became the first Kosovan football Club to qualify for an UEFA Competition, as they beat KF Shkupi in the play-off round away and home to take place for the Groupstage of the 2022–23 UEFA Europa Conference League.
 In Group G Ballkani faced in Prishtina in the debut CFR Cluj from Romania.
 They drew their first ever UEFA Club competition game with 1-1 thanks to a goal from Armend Thaqi, securing Kosovo's first ever points in a UEFA club competition.
 After a close loss to Slavia Prague away from home, Ballkani would than secure Kosovo, maiden win in a UEFA competition as they beat Turkish side Sivasspor with an entertaining 3–4 win away in Turkey.
 Despite some good performances Ballkani could not progress further as they secure only four points in the process, finishing in last place.
 It is still Kosovo's highest European club football success, in the history of the country.